markomanninen/grcriddles/doc/appendix2.rst

 Appendix 2 - Solve riddles
 ==========================

 Minimum code to solve isopsephical riddles in the Pseudo-Sibylline oracles.
+Get word database and filter by different columns.

 .. code-block:: bash